Chimney Rock Park – A Conversation with Todd Morse

 The tragedy deeply impacted Todd’s perspective, and re-directed him to return to the family business.
 After completing an MBA at Vanderbilt and spending time outside the family business, the General Manager position came available at Chimney Rock Park.
 At that time, Todd Morse was twenty-five years old.
 Shortly after his arrival, he would marry his wife Melinda, on top of Chimney Rock… with 20-30 mph winds!

 In 1987, Todd hired the first naturalist in the company’s history.
 “It was part of our mission to protect our precious natural resources, and manage the park in a thoughtful way.
-In the 1990’s, we began to develop a Master Plan for the park, and the region.
-We needed to clearly identify zones for development, conservation and preservation.
-We learned a great deal about our beloved mountain during this process.
+In the 1990s, we began to develop a Master Plan for the park, and the region.
+We needed to clearly identify zones for development, conservation, and preservation and we learned a great deal about our beloved mountain during this process.
 We learned how to be better stewards and business managers.”

 “The IAAPA award recognized what we’d accomplished as an organization on an international level.
 We’d worked hard as an organization to create outstanding customer service through an organizational culture that centered on our people and our guests.
 Our recognition from this award, up against the icons in our industry, like Disney, was huge for our small company,” says Todd.